Azure Event Hubs — A big data streaming platform and event ingestion service

 - Partitions: Each consumer only reads a specific subset, or partition, of the message stream.

 - Consumer groups: A view (state, position, or offset) of an entire event hub.
-Consumer groups enable multiple consuming applications to each have a separate view of the event stream, and to read the stream independently at their own pace and with their own offsets.
+Consumer groups enable consuming applications to each have a separate view of the event stream.
+They read the stream independently at their own pace and with their own offsets.

 - Throughput units: Pre-purchased units of capacity that control the throughput capacity of Event Hubs.

 - Event receivers: Any entity that reads event data from an event hub.
-All Event Hubs consumers connect via the AMQP 1.0 session, and events are delivered through the session as they become available.
+All Event Hubs consumers connect via the AMQP 1.0 session.
+The Event Hubs service delivers events through a session as they become available.
 All Kafka consumers connect via the Kafka protocol 1.0 and later.